 Setting SELinux to permissive mode allows your services to operate without restrictions.
 The default setting is restored if you restart the server.

 To set to permissive mode, use the command:

 - Disable SELinux

-New Relic does not actively encourage disabling security software and configuring SELinux to allow New Relic to function fully is the optimal decision.
+New Relic does not actively encourage you to disable security software.
+However, for best results, configure SELinux to allow New Relic to function fully.

 If you decide that disabling SELinux is the right decision for your server, use the following steps to permanently disable SELinux:

 sysconfigfile using this command: